matteobaccan/dbchat/README.md

 ### Step 1: Download DBChat

 Download the latest release from [GitHub Releases](https://github.com/skanga/dbchat/releases):
-- `dbchat-2.0.5.jar` - Basic version (PostgreSQL, SQLite, H2, HSQLDB, CSV)
+- `dbchat-2.0.6.jar` - Basic version (PostgreSQL, SQLite, H2, HSQLDB, CSV)
-- `dbchat-2.0.5.jar` - Standard version (add MySQL, MariaDB, ClickHouse)
+- `dbchat-2.0.6.jar` - Standard version (add MySQL, MariaDB, ClickHouse)
-- `dbchat-2.0.5.jar` - Enterprise version (add Oracle, SQL Server, DB2)
+- `dbchat-2.0.6.jar` - Enterprise version (add Oracle, SQL Server, DB2)
-- `dbchat-2.0.5.jar` - Cloud Analytics version (add Redshift, Snowflake, BigQuery)
+- `dbchat-2.0.6.jar` - Cloud Analytics version (add Redshift, Snowflake, BigQuery)
-- `dbchat-2.0.5.jar` - All databases included (400MB+)
+- `dbchat-2.0.6.jar` - All databases included (400MB+)

-(Optional) For simplicity rename it to `dbchat-2.0.5.jar` so you can follow the rest of the commands here without needing to adjust them to your version.
+(Optional) For simplicity rename it to `dbchat-2.0.6.jar` so you can follow the rest of the commands here without needing to adjust them to your version.

 NOTE: You can also build an efficient custom jar with only the drivers you need.
 See [INSTALL.md](INSTALL.md) for details

 IMPORTANT: Make sure that you are properly LICENSED to use any JDBC driver you install.
 The DBChat license does not cover any third party code or binaries.

-### Step 2: Install Claude Desktop (or any other MCP client)
+### Step 2: Install Claude Desktop (similar setup for any other MCP client)

 1. Download [Claude Desktop](https://claude.ai/download) (free)
 2. Sign in with your Claude account